Minnesota Department of Corrections

 Full participation – meeting all of the required physical, medical, behavioral, and programmatic requirements of the program.
 An offender’s progress is regularly reviewed by the program review team (PRT).

-Medical health denial of entrance/program termination – the offender is unable to meet basic physical requirements, unable to participate in prescribed rehabilitative exercise program without causing further injury to an effected body part and/or aggravate a medical condition, or has a chronic or newly diagnosed disease that is not under control, as determined by a medical practitioner in consultation with the CIP program manager/designee and the director of nursing/designee.
+Medical health denial of entrance/program termination – the offender is unable to meet basic physical requirements, unable to participate in prescribed rehabilitative exercise program without causing further injury to an effected body part and/or aggravate a medical condition, or has a chronic or newly diagnosed disease that is not under control, as determined by a medical practitioner in consultation with the CIP program director/designee and the director of nursing/designee.

-Mental health denial of entrance/program termination – the offender is unable to meet basic program requirements due to instability of mood/adjustment disorder or major mental illness, or has a chronic or newly-diagnosed mental illness or disorder that is not under control, as determined by a behavioral health provider in consultation with the CIP program manager/designee and the behavioral health manager/designee.
+Mental health denial of entrance/program termination – the offender is unable to meet basic program requirements due to instability of mood/adjustment disorder or major mental illness, or has a chronic or newly-diagnosed mental illness or disorder that is not under control, as determined by a behavioral health provider in consultation with the CIP program director/designee and the behavioral health manager/designee.

 Military bearing - the act of self-discipline and the presentation of discipline through an offender's actions and speech, as outlined in the CIP Offender Handbook (attached).